amowry/WARBL2/README.md

    * Mac: ` ~/LibraryArduino15/packages/adafruit/hardware/nrf52/1.5.0/`

 *	Now open the WARBL sketch that you saved in your sketchbook folder.
-Four tabs should open.

 *	In the Tools menu select: Board: > Adafruit nRF52 > WARBL2